-Painful Bowel Movements: Overview
+Painful Bowel Movements: Know its Causes & Treatment

 Painful bowel movements are extremely common.
 Another term is dyschezia.
 Most people will experience a painful stool once.
 If this is a one-time or isolated event, you probably don't need to be too concerned.
 However, if you would describe most of your stools as painful, there could be an underlying cause.